|Double interrogations continue

-[6 May 2014] – Last year, MCW issued a statement regarding the practice of using double interrogations when investigating Palestinian children in the West Bank as a way of circumventing minimum legal safeguards.
-Under existing Israeli military law applied to Palestinians living in the West Bank, a suspect is supposed to be informed that he or she has the right to silence and can consult with a lawyer before being questioned.
-These minimum safeguards are designed to ensure that an accused person has some awareness of their basic legal rights whilst under investigation.
+[May 2014] - Last year, MCW issued a statement regarding the practice of using double interrogations when investigating Palestinian children in the West Bank as a way of circumventing minimum legal safeguards.
+Under existing Israeli military law suspects have a number of rights including the right to silence.